Beige-Coffee/programming-lightning-payment-channels/.tutorial/xx8-asymmetric-commits.md

 <details>
   <summary>Step 4: Sign the Message with ECDSA</summary>

-Here's where the magic happens!
-We use our secp256k1 context to create an ECDSA signature over the message using our secret key.
-This signature cryptographically proves that we possess the private key without revealing it.
+Now, the cryptographic magic!
+We'll use our secp256k1 context to create an ECDSA signature over the message using our secret key.

 ```rust
 let sig = self.secp_ctx.sign_ecdsa(&msg, secret_key);